-The Best Places to Kitesurf Near Cornwall
+The Best Places to Kitesurf in Cornwall

 A famous beach for both the three-mile stretch of golden sands and the upmarket restaurants that are located there, you can kitesurf at St Ives whatever the weather.
 This part of West Cornwall is one of the best spots for kitesurfing in the UK.
 The north and south coast are separated by just a fifteen-minute drive, meaning you can select a beach in accordance with the conditions.

-Located just down the road from Newquay, kitesurfing at Watergate Bay will work on anything from a SSW to a N wind.
-The seas here are known for clean conditions, meaning there’s plenty of flat water between waves for big boosts, but you should avoid launching two hours either side of high tide when the beach disappears.
+Located just down the road from Newquay, kitesurfing at Watergate Bay will work on anything from a SSW to a Northerly wind.
+The seas here are known for clean conditions, meaning there’s plenty of flat water between waves for significant boosts, but you should avoid launching two hours either side of high tide when the beach disappears.
 This sandy haven is understandably popular with beach-goers and bathers, so the waters can get busy during peak months.
 There is a fantastic Beach Hut pub to look after spectators during your time on the water during colder weather and the perfect spot for a hearty post-session meal.

-One of the biggest draws to Perranporth is the fact that it’s home to Britain’s only on-the-beach pub, but nightlife aside, there’s plenty of reasons to head here for a kitesurfing session, regardless of your ability.
-There are two kiting zones on the beach; the town end at the south and the Perran Sands end at the North.
-On days of big tides, twin tip riders will find a number of wide flat sections of water and many riders opt for the Perran Sands end where the waves don’t close so quickly.
+One of the biggest draws to Perranporth is the fact that it’s home to Britain’s only on-the-beach pub, but nightlife aside, there are plenty of reasons to head here for a kitesurfing session, regardless of your ability.
+There are two kiting zones on the beach; the town end at the south and the Perran Sands end at the north.
+On days of big tides, twin tip riders will find a number of wide, flat sections of water and many riders opt for the Perran Sands end where the waves don’t close so quickly.
 Again, there is no shortage of kiting schools and rental shops, but riders, be warned of the updrafts near the sandbanks at the north end.

 Based in Hayle, Cornwall, The Bluff offers quality flat-water shredding and superb wave riding, although there is a full code of conduct to adhere to as well as the requirement of having a permit to launch there.
 If you’re serious about kitesurfing, you may want to get a pass by taking your BKSA card to any one of the three outlets in the nearby area.
 If you don’t have a BKSA card, you will need other proof that you have insurance to kitesurf in public areas.
-Whilst this may seem like somewhat of a hassle for a session, it’s a fantastic spot for those hoping to practice their skills and is said to be amongst the best places in the UK for professionals to launch and hone their skills.
+While this may seem like somewhat of a hassle for a session, it’s a fantastic spot for those hoping to practice their techniques and is said to be amongst the best places in the UK for professionals to launch and hone their skills.